jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Tatzlwyrm.md

 RacialMods: +6 Stealth in dense vegetation
 Languages: Draconic
 SQ:
+SpecialAbilities:
-SpecialAbilities: >
+  Poison Gasp (Ex): >
-  Poison Gasp (Ex) A tatzlwyrm's breath contains a poisonous vapor.
+    A tatzlwyrm's breath contains a poisonous vapor.
 While grappling, instead of making a bite or rake attack, a tatzlwyrm can breathe poison into its victim's face.
 A tatzlwyrm must begin its turn grappling to use this ability-it can't begin a grapple and use its poison gasp in the same turn.
 Tatzlwyrm poison: Breath-inhaled; save Fort DC 12; frequency 1/round for 2 rounds; effect 1d2 Str damage; cure 1 save.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: